Melilla border fence: Renovation

 This third razor wire barrier cost Spain €33 million to construct.
 It consists of 11 km of parallel 3 m high fences topped with barbed wire, with regular watchposts and a road running between them to accommodate either police patrols or ambulance service in case of need.
 Underground cables connect spotlights, noise and movement sensors, and video cameras to a central control booth.
-In 2005 its height was doubled to 6 m since immigrants were climbing the previous fences equipped with home-made steps.
+In 2005 its height was doubled to 6 m since immigrants were climbing the previous fences equipped with home-made ladders.
 Also, devices to slow them harmlessly were added to facilitate the intruders' detention.

 Even with three fences built, people still scale them and arrive on Spanish territory.
 From these, Amnesty International and Médecins Sans Frontières accused the Moroccan government of dumping people from various African countries (some of them claiming to be validly registered as political refugees) in an uninhabited area of the Sahara Desert without food or water supplies.